-Posted on behalf of Phillips Disability, P.C. on Nov 29, 2017 in Appeals
+Posted on behalf of Dayes Law Firm PC on Nov 29, 2017 in Appeals

 A vocational expert is an expert witness who testifies at disability hearings about the claimant’s ability to perform different types of jobs that are currently available in the workforce.
 The vocational expert is knowledgeable about the current labor market and the skills necessary to perform various jobs.
 They evaluate a claimants’ transferable skills, age, education, physical and mental limitations, and work experience to assess whether they are able to return to work.

-At Phillips Disability, our Social Security disability attorneys in Phoenix are experienced in all aspects of the appeals process and can help represent your claim throughout your hearing.
+At Dayes Law Firm PC, our Social Security disability attorneys in Phoenix are experienced in all aspects of the appeals process and can help represent your claim throughout your hearing.
 Contact us to discuss the role of a vocational expert in your claim and how we can help.